simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

    You may choose to keep many of these services running on your old Puppet server node.
 Anything not preserved must be migrated to a new system.

-Back Up The Existing Puppet Server
+Back Up the Existing Puppet Server
 """"""""""""""""""""""""""""""""""

 Prior to any modifications to your infrastructure, we **highly** recommend following :ref:`ug-howto-back-up-the-puppet-master`.

-Create A New Server
+Create a New Server
 """""""""""""""""""

-Obtain an `official iso <https://simp-project.com/ISO/SIMP/>`_ or point your server at the latest `YUM Repositories <https://packagecloud.io/simp-project>`_ and follow the :ref:`simp-installation-guide`.
+Obtain an `official SIMP ISO <https://simp-project.com/ISO/SIMP/>`_ or point your server at the latest `YUM Repositories <https://packagecloud.io/simp-project>`_ and follow the :ref:`simp-installation-guide`.